nnieru/react-observable-network-helper/README.md

 ### Example Component

-Here's a simple example of how to use the reqyests in a React component:
+Here's a simple example of how to use the requests in a React component:

 ```tsx
 function App() {